Cardinals fire manager Shildt due to 'philosophical differences'

 The timing of the announcement indicates how stunning it is.
 It is unusual for a National League team to make such a decision and announcement on the same day as an elimination playoff game.

-Shildt, the 50th manager in Cardinals history, took over the team in the middle of the 2018 season.
+Shildt, the 50th manager in Cardinals history, took over the team in the middle of the 2018 season, right before the All-Star break.
 In each of his three full seasons as manager, the team qualified for the postseason.
 This year, the Cardinals needed a 17-game winning streak to win the National League's second wild-card berth.
 The winning streak was the longest in club history.

+The Cardinals lost 3-1 to the Dodgers on a walk-off home run a week ago at Dodger Stadium in the wild-card game.

+"We did not make this decision lightly," Mozeliak said.
+"We needed go a different direction."